-The Board has prepared cash flow forecasts covering a period of 30 years from the date of approval of these financial statements which indicate that, taking account of severe but plausible downsides, the Company will have sufficient funds to meet its liabilities as they fall due for that period.
+The Group Board has prepared cash flow forecasts covering a period of 30 years from the date of approval of these financial statements which indicate that, taking account of severe but plausible downsides, the Company will have sufficient funds to meet its liabilities as they fall due for that period.
 In order to settle its own financial obligations and meet the compliance requirements of its external borrowings the Company is dependent on Orbit Group Limited, the parent entity, generating sufficient cashflows to settle the payments of principal and interest on the onward loan of the funding which the Company raised.
 Those forecasts are dependent on Orbit Group Limited having adequate resources to continue in business for the foreseeable future.

-In making this assessment the Board has considered the potential impact of the coronavirus pandemic, Brexit, the implications of improved fire safety requirements and the increased requirements of the green agenda.
-As well as considering the impact of a number of scenarios on the business plan the Board also adopted a stress testing framework to use four main types of sensitivity testing against the base plan.
+In making this assessment the Board has considered the challenging landscape in which we are currently operating, with high levels of inflation coupled with the rent cap, alongside increasing fire safety requirements and the green agenda increasing the financial demands of Orbit.
+As well as considering the impact of a number of scenarios on the business plan the Board also adopted a stress testing framework to use three main types of sensitivity testing against the base plan.
 The stress testing impacts were measured against loan covenants and key risk metrics with potential mitigating actions identified to reduce expenditure.

-The Board, after reviewing the Group and Company budgets for 2022/23 and the Group's medium term financial position as detailed in the 30-year Financial Plan is of the opinion that, taking account of severe but plausible downsides, the Group and Company have adequate resources to continue in business for the foreseeable future.
+The Board, after reviewing the Group and Company budgets for 2023/24 and the Group's medium term financial position as detailed in the 30-year Financial Plan is of the opinion that, taking account of severe but plausible downsides, the Group and Company have adequate resources to continue in business for the foreseeable future.
 In order to reach this conclusion, the Board has considered: